p0pr0ck5/dreamcloud-docs/source/dreamcompute/tutorials/securing-apache.rst

 Force All Connections over TLS
 ------------------------------

 Encrypted communications are only useful when actually in use.
-If desirable, it is possible to tell browsers to only use TLS connections for your site.
+Apache can tell browsers to only use TLS connections for your site.
 This is accomplished with the `Strict-Transport-Security` header:

 .. code::

 	Header always set Strict-Transport-Security max-age=15768000;

-Apache can also be configured to send a 301 redirect for all plaintext HTTP requests to the TLS version of the site:
+For all plaintext connections, configure Apache to send a 301 redirect for requests to the TLS version of the site:

 .. code::